Instanton Counting, Quantum Geometry and Algebra: Seiberg--Witten theory

 where $\Lambda$ is a constant of the integration, interpreted as the dynamical scale of the system.
-As long as it is positive $(b > 0)$, the coupling constant becomes small in the high energy regime compared to the dynamical scale (asymptotic freedom).
+As long as the coefficient $b$ is positive, the coupling constant becomes small in the high energy regime compared to the dynamical scale (asymptotic freedom).